 What about the wider network?
 We checked a few European servers with very similar results.
 Torrents are only allowed on the Netherlands servers, so maybe they'd be slow?
 No, just the opposite – we got even faster downloads than the UK server at 35Mbps, an impressive way to wind up our testing.

 Kepard may not have anything like the best website or clients, but the underlying service seems reliable, delivering generally above-average speeds for less than half the price of many competitors (on the yearly plan).
 If value is your top priority, take the free trial for a spin and see how it works for you.
+But if quality is your main concern, we'd suggest going for ExpressVPN instead (opens in new tab).

 - We've also highlighted the best VPNs